jie65535/awesome-balatro/README.md

 - [Silver Seal](https://github.com/mwithington/SilverSeal) - A mod for Baltro that adds in a silver seal which will apply a random edition to the card.
 Once the card is played a second time a new edition will be applied.
 The edition will only count after you have played the card atleast once. [@mwithington](https://github.com/mwithington), [@AxBolduc](https://github.com/AxBolduc)

 ### Suits
-- [Balatrostruck](https://github.com/AutumnMood924/Balatrostruck) - adds 12 aspects from homestuck as suits with sin jokers. by [@AutumnMood](https://github.com/AutumnMood924)
-- [Bunco](https://github.com/Firch/Bunco) - Adds 30+ Jokers and new gameplay mechanics, such as Exotic Suits. by [@Firch](https://github.com/Firch)
 - [Hanafuda Hybrid](https://github.com/tvroonhove/HanafudaHybridMod) - Turns the regular set of playing cards into hybrid hanafuda cards, and adjusts their base chip value accordingly. by [@Shirou97](https://github.com/tvroonhove)
 - [InkAndColor](https://github.com/RattlingSnow353/InkAndColor) - This mod is based on sixsuits(check them out), Adds two new suits: Ink & Color. by [@RattlingSnow353](https://github.com/RattlingSnow353)
 - [Musical Suit](https://github.com/itayfeder/MusicalSuit) - Adds a new suit (Notes ♪). with new jokers, tarot, and blind. by [@itayfeder](https://github.com/itayfeder)